 If necessary, unit owners need to agree on times to use the pool, palapa, and sunning areas so that one unit owner does not monopolize the area or its use at specific times of day, to the annoyance of the other unit owner.
 This is a key requirement to ensure harmony in this popular shared area.
 Common courtesy requires that if one unit owner is planning a party or a gathering with friends with the express intent of using the pool, palapa, and sunning areas, that they speak with the other unit owner in advance to let them know of the upcoming event.

 Pets are allowed, but absolutely cannot be a nuisance to the other unit owner.
 Physically aggressive or threatening dogs, incessant barkers, or otherwise confrontational dogs are not allowed.
 If you have a dog that would bark constantly when you are away from the duplex, it will not be allowed.
-Dogs and cats are not allowed to run free in the backyard area, and any and all animal waste must be removed and cleaned up promptly afterwards by its owner.
+Dogs are not allowed to run free in the backyard area, and any and all animal waste must be removed and cleaned up promptly afterwards by its owner.
 Pets should be walked on the street side of the duplex for doing their business and it is the obligation of the owner to clean up any animal waste deposited in the street or the maintained grassy areas across the street.

 I agree to all of the conditions listed above, and understand my obligations as a unit owner in this duplex.

 OWNER, 368 ANDRES DE URDANETA OWNER, 370 ANDRES DE URDANETA

 BARRA DE NAVIDAD, C.P.48987, JALISCO BARRA DE NAVIDAD, C.P.48987, JALISCO

 Waterfront Property For Sale in Barra de Navidad Mexico